All About Money Mules

 - The “employer” you communicate with uses web-based services such as (Gmail, Yahoo, Hotmail, Outlook, etc.).

-- You are asked to open a bank account in your own name, or in the name of a company you form, to receive and transfer money.
+- You are asked to open a bank account in your own name, or in the name of a company you form, to receive and transfer money for someone else.

 - As an employee, you are asked to receive funds in your bank account and then “process” or “transfer” funds via: wire transfer, ACH, mail, or money service business such as Western Union or MoneyGram.

-- You are told to keep a portion of the money you transfer.
+- You are told to keep a portion of the money you transfer for yourself.

 - Your duties have no specific job description.